Revest-Finance/RevestUniswapDemo/README.md

 # Setup

+1. cd into hardhat
-1. Run npm install
+2. Run npm install
-2. Create a .env file under /hardhat according to .envtemplate
+3. Create a .env file under /hardhat according to .envtemplate
-3. Use "npx hardhat run scripts/deploy-uniswap-test.js --network YOURNETWORKHERE" to deploy the contract
+4. Use "npx hardhat run scripts/deploy-uniswap-test.js --network YOURNETWORKHERE" to deploy the contract
-4. Use 'npx hardhat run scripts/verify-uniswap-test.js --network YOURNETWORKHERE" to verify the contract after pasting its address in
+5. Use 'npx hardhat run scripts/verify-uniswap-test.js --network YOURNETWORKHERE" to verify the contract after pasting its address in

 # Notes
 The contract uses the JSON file found at uniswapTest.json to render its information on the frontend